Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Experimental Settings

 \section{Experimental Settings}

 In this section, we explain the experimental settings of training of source prompt embedding and construction of our \textit{Source Prompt Library}.
-We also explain our evaluation setting during zero-shot inference.
+We also explain our evaluation setting during zero-shot inference and baseline models.
 We provide detailed experiment configurations in Appendix \ref{sec:experiment_config}.